 Electric bus average consumption.
 From ViriCiti

-Monitoring fleets of electric buses gives ViriCiti a lot of knowledge on electric bus operation and performances.
+Monitoring fleets of electric buses gives ViriCiti a lot of knowledge on electric bus range during operation and performances.
 Would you be willing to give a figure of the average consumption of electric buses?

 «We are always neutral on this things.
 We don’t give out data that can be linked to a specific manufacturer.
 But we can say that on average, a 12-meter bus has in the best conditions a consumpion of 0,8 kWh per km.
 We are talking of operations in a normal day with 20 degrees, no much traffic and a skilled driver.
 Everything depends on the heating.
 A bus operating in the winter, for instance at minus 10 degrees, with electric heating turned on can reach a consumption of 2,3 – 2,5 kWh per km.
 With diesel heating it could be 1,5».